IAT Allocation Process

 Allocations of IAT Posts

-The IAT formula is used by DH to determine how approximately 60% of the total number of ACF and CL posts are distributed across medical schools in England.
+The IAT formula is used by DHSC to determine how approximately 60% of the total number of ACF and CL posts are distributed across medical schools in England.
 For further details on the formula allocation process, please see the link on the right.

 All partnerships are required to submit an application form indicating which GMC specialties they intend to advertise their formula allocated posts in, irrespective of whether the partnership intends to bid for additional posts via the competition.